What We Publish

 LitMag‘s Virginia Woolf Award for Short Fiction

 First Prize: $3,500, publication, and agency review by Sobel Weber Associates (clients include: Viet Thanh Nguyen, Richard Russo, Laura Lee Smith).
-The contest is now closed.
-Winner and finalists will be announce on March 31, 2018.
-Full contest guidelines will again be available again on Submittable when the next contest period opens.
-Full guidelines are also available on our blog.
+Winner and finalists will be announced by March 31, 2019.
+Full contest guidelines are available on Submittable.

 We are drawn to big minds, large hearts, sharp pens